 If you currently have other non-FSBP prescription drug coverage through your (or your spouse or domestic partner's) employer or retiree group please contact that group's benefits administrator.
-He or she can help you determine how your current prescription drug coverage will work with our plan.
+They can help you determine how your current prescription drug coverage will work with our plan.